skyrim-multiplayer/skymp/docs/skyrim_platform/events.md

 ## sendPapyrusEvent

-Use this hook for catching standard [Papyrus events][PapyrusEvents].
+Use this hook for catching standard [Papyrus events][papyrusevents].

 ```typescript
 import { hooks, printConsole } from "skyrimPlatform";